ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ## Notes

-[^mappool-size]: The letter `m` refers to the number of maps in the qualifier mappool.
 [^Z-Sum]: The misconception between Z-Sum and Z-Percentile originates from taking each map score’s z-percentile and then summing all of a team’s z-percentiles.
 While this is a sum, it is a sum of z-percentiles rather than z-scores, making the two methods distinct.